confluentinc/ksql/docs/developer-guide/ksqldb-reference/quick-reference.md

 ```

 ## TERMINATE
-End a persistent query.
-For more information, see [SPOOL](../../ksqldb-reference/terminate).
+End a query.
+For more information, see [TERMINATE](../../ksqldb-reference/terminate).

 ```sql
 TERMINATE query_id;